MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 - [Handling interruptions in adaptive dialogs](bot-builder-concept-adaptive-dialog-interruptions)
 - [.lu file format][lu-templates]
 - [.qna file format][qna-file-format]

+You will also need an Azure account and the sample code:

+- If you don't have an Azure subscription, create a [free account][create-azure-account] before you begin.
 - For sample code, this article references the adaptive **Todo bot with LUIS and QnA Maker** sample in [**C#**](https://aka.ms/cs-adaptive-multi-turn-sample).

 ## What is covered